Python-SIP/sip/sphinx/directives.rst

 .. versionadded:: 4.19.7

 ``signature`` may either be ``"discarded"``, ``"prepended"`` or ``"appended"``.
-It is ignored unless applied to the docstring of a function or method.
+It is ignored unless applied to the docstring of a class, function or method.
 If it is not specified then the value specified by any :directive:`%DefaultDocstringSignature` directive is used.

 If ``signature`` is ``"discarded"`` then the automatically generated function or method signature is discarded.
+In the context of a class's docstring then this refers to all of the constructors' docstrings.

 If ``signature`` is ``"prepended"`` then the automatically generated function or method signature is placed before the docstring.
+In the context of a class's docstring then this refers to all of the constructors' docstrings.

 If ``signature`` is ``"appended"`` then the automatically generated function or method signature is placed after the docstring.
+In the context of a class's docstring then this refers to all of the constructors' docstrings.

 For example::